MicrosoftDocs/winrt-api/windows.devices.pointofservice/claimedbarcodescanner_setsymbologyattributesasync_268186065.md

 # Windows.Devices.PointOfService.ClaimedBarcodeScanner.SetSymbologyAttributesAsync

 ## -description
+Sets the attributes of the barcode symbology used by the claimed barcode scanner.

 ## -parameters

 ### -param barcodeSymbology
+The barcode symbology to be used by the barcode scanner.

 ### -param attributes
+The barcode symbology attributes to be used by the barcode scanner.

 ## -returns
+True if the barcode symbology attributes were successfully set; otherwise, false.

 ## -remarks

 ## -see-also

 ## -examples